How To Optimize A Lullaby For Maximum Sleepiness

 When it comes to lullabies, the quality of a parent's voice is less important than rhythm, repetition, and knowing when to stop the song.

 Lullabies, like white noise, work because babies are not gestated in a velvety, sound-proofed dark.
-The inside of a pregnant woman is more like a private room on a yacht where a party is going down: It’s noisy, cramped, and there is plenty of rocking and swaying.
+The inside of a pregnant person is more like a private room on a yacht where a party is going down: It’s noisy, cramped, and there is plenty of rocking and swaying.
 A baby sleeps and is comforted best in similarly dynamic environments.
 When a lullaby, sung in a familiar voice, is paired with swaddling and rocking, it sails kids right to sleep.
-In fact, lullabies are so effective that research has shown their use in Neonatal Intensive Care Units helps premies sleep, feed, and even heal.
 All the more reason to know how to optimize their power.

-That means parents who fell in love to Metallica’s “Enter Sandman” need only make a couple changes to make it even more appropriate as a lullaby for their baby, chief among them being simplicity.
-“That way the music isn’t overwhelming for the infant,” Montanaro says.
+That means parents who fell in love to Metallica’s “Enter Sandman” need only make a couple changes to make it even more appropriate as a lullaby for their baby.
+Chief among the elements you need is simplicity.
+“That way the music isn’t overwhelming for the infant,” Mondanaro says.
 He suggests that parents focus on a chorus or a melodic motif in the song that allows for repetition in order to create a “mantra-like lullaby.”

-But it’s also important to know when to stop the song.
+It’s also important to know when to stop the song.
 If a baby does fall asleep to your singing, they will likely wake up when you’ve stopped, explains nurse practitioner Maile Moore from the Sleep Center at Boston Children’s Hospital.
-“If the child falls asleep to a lullaby and in the middle of the night they wake up to silence it can really throw a child off,” she says.
+“If the child falls asleep to a lullaby and in the middle of the night they wake up to silence, it can really throw a child off,” she says.

 “Hearing a parent’s voice and hearing the song is soothing,” says Moore.
 “It can be a great part of the routine as the final steps to bedtime.”